 - Proper implementation/due diligence’s increased costs in trade-related transactions

 These facts render it unlikely that the annual trade finance flow will reduce the trade finance gap in the coming years.
-The calculations underlying this statement do not consider any other financial crisis or impediments that may worsen the gap; the current COVID-19 pandemic a prime example.
+The calculations underlying this statement do not consider any other financial crisis or impediments that may worsen the gap; the COVID-19 pandemic a prime example.

 A high proportion of banks reject trade finance transactions due to KYC (know your customer) related concerns.
 Banks and financial institutions must meet their KYC guidelines, requiring them to identify the client’s identity, suitability and risks involved.
-Additionally, in financial crises (such as the current COVID-19 pandemic), additional barriers like trade sanctions, closed borders, tariff, and non-tariff barriers come into place.
+Additionally, in financial crises (such as the COVID-19 pandemic), additional barriers like trade sanctions, closed borders, tariff, and non-tariff barriers come into place.

 Ever since the term ‘trade finance gap’ was first coined, the trade finance rejection rate for SME’s has remained above 50%, and it’s only rising with time.
 The main culprit is the tightening of regulations.
 With it, the related cost of the transaction now suffocates the trade.